Best Flooring for Kitchens: Complete Buyer’s Guide

 How to Install Vinyl Flooring

-- Prepare the Subfloor: Once you’ve lifted the original flooring, prepare the subfloor on which your vinyl is going to be laid on, make sure it is clean and even, as bumps will come through on a soft vinyl.
+Prepare the Subfloor: Once you’ve lifted the original flooring, prepare the subfloor on which your vinyl is going to be laid on.
+Make sure it is clean and even, as bumps will come through on a soft vinyl.
 Make sure it’s level, using a levelling product if necessary, and acclimatise your vinyl by unpacking it and leaving it in the room for 24 hours.
 Ensure the floor is dry and clean before fitting.

-- Measure and Fit: Unfurl your vinyl roll and measure and cut to size to fit your room.
+Measure and Fit: Unfurl your vinyl roll and measure and cut to size to fit your room.
 Once you’re happy with this, follow the direction of the main source of light in the room to fit, unless it’s a particularly narrow space, then you may want to follow the length of the room.
 Make sure there are no air bubbles or unevenness as you go.
 Smaller rooms may not need adhesive to secure the vinyl while rooms between 12m² - 15m² will need, at least double-sided adhesive tape.
 Rooms larger than this will need adhesive glue to stick the vinyl down.

-- Add Skirting: Complete the look with skirting or beading, This will give a neat finish and stop the vinyl from curling or fraying at the edges.
+Add Skirting: Complete the look with skirting or beading.
+This will give a neat finish and stop the vinyl from curling or fraying at the edges.

 How To Install Laminate Flooring

-- Lay The First Row.
-Trim off the tongues of the first row of planks that you are going to lay against the longest wall.
+Lay the First Row: Trim off the tongues of the first row of planks that you are going to lay against the longest wall.
 Keep a space of about ¼ inch from the wall and cut end pieces to size.

-In short, there is no definitive answer for what flooring is best in the kitchen, but rather it is what best works for you.
 The variety of stylings and hardwearing nature of both vinyl and laminate flooring make them particularly strong choices in the kitchen and across the household.

-As such, choosing the correct fit for you depends on what ambience you are going for, with lighter tones giving you greater airiness and a feeling of space or darker tones creating more drama and warmth.
-Experimenting with contrast may lead to the best effect with more complex interplays between light and dark allowing for greater sophistication in any setting.
-Of course, if you were to go big and bold, bright colours and patterns are also readily available and will bring a touch of panache and personality.
-Lighter kitchen cabinets can help break up that space more readily by drawing the eye to them.
+Choosing the correct fit for you depends on what ambience you are going for, with lighter tones giving you greater airiness and a feeling of space, or darker tones creating more drama and warmth.
+Experimenting with contrast may lead to the best effect, with more complex interplays between light and dark allowing for greater sophistication in any setting.

 Once you’re happy with your choice, make sure you thoroughly research how to install your floor to not waste time and money.
-It’s always recommended to get a professional fitter where possible but both vinyl and laminate flooring are relatively easy to do yourself.
+It’s always recommended to get a professional fitter where possible, but both vinyl and laminate flooring are relatively easy to do yourself.